-During winter break and the holidays, you may go back home, visit friends and family, or you may stay on campus.
+During school breaks and the holidays, you may go back home, visit friends and family, or you may stay on campus.
 Either way, Counseling and Psychological Services (CAPS) would like to provide you with a toolkit, tips, and suggestions to help you build a restorative break.
-This year has been challenging and our energy levels may feel depleted.
-If you feel emotionally or physically drained by adapting to the increasing demands of your academic, personal, financial, and emotional life, take some time during break to re-energize and feel ready for Spring semester.
+College can be challenging and our energy levels may feel depleted.
+If you feel emotionally or physically drained by adapting to the increasing demands of your academic, personal, financial, and emotional life, take some time during break to re-energize and feel ready for the next semester.

 If we are not intentional about adding restorative activities to our routine, time may fly by without us noticing it!
 For that reason, planning ahead can be really helpful.